Ozzie Albies Player Props: Braves vs. Royals

-The Atlanta Braves, including Ozzie Albies (hitting .200 in his past 10 games, with two home runs, a walk and five RBI), battle starting pitcher Brady Singer and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+On Saturday, Ozzie Albies (.175 batting average in his past 10 games, with a home run, a walk and three RBI) and the Atlanta Braves play the Kansas City Royals, whose starting pitcher will be Kris Bubic.
+First pitch is at 4:10 PM ET.

+In his previous game he had a hitless performance (0-for-4) against the Royals.

 Ozzie Albies Game Info & Props vs. the Royals